Readit News logoReadit News

 aimanbenbaha commented on Zelensky leaves White House after angry meeting bbc.com/news/live/c625ex2... · Posted by u/yakkomajuri

-mcv · 6 months ago
+mcv · a year ago

 I see SK and Japan also as necessary allies for the EU.
 But if China decides to take Taiwan, I don't think there's anything the EU could possibly hope to do about it; Taiwan remains independent because the US guarantees their independence.
 If Trump were to withdraw that guarantee too, I don't think there's anything that can save Taiwan.